Mushymato/MachineControlPanel/README.md

     * C# mods that add machines via content pipeline is also supported.
 * Extra fuel from [Extra Machine Configs](https://www.nexusmods.com/stardewvalley/mods/22256) is shown on the rules page.
 * Both menus in this mod supports [Lookup Anything](https://www.nexusmods.com/stardewvalley/mods/541).
-* NOT COMPATIBLE with [Producer Framework Mod](https://www.nexusmods.com/stardewvalley/mods/4970) machines, no supoort is planned.
+* NOT COMPATIBLE with [Producer Framework Mod](https://www.nexusmods.com/stardewvalley/mods/4970) machines, no support is planned.

 ### Multiplayer